Erhannis/SplineFramework/README.txt

 Unity HTC Vive framework for making splines in VR.
 Currently a little specific to making color splines, because that's what I want to do with it.
 Contains VRTK, SteamVR, and "139 Vector Icons" by GDev.

+Oh, this (and not the 3rd party stuff) is released under the MIT license.

 Initialization:

 1. Clone the SteamVR Unity Toolkit into the same parent directory as contains this project: